maderarasto/ts-nodejs-mvc/readme.md

 4. [Getting started](#gettings-started)

 ## Motivation
-This project was created for purpose to easily create server application with API for future possible projects.
-Also for to apply [Typescript](https://www.typescriptlang.org/) and [Node.js](https://nodejs.org/en) skill.
+This project was created for purpose to easily create server application with API for future projects and to apply [Typescript](https://www.typescriptlang.org/) and [Node.js](https://nodejs.org/en) skills.

 ## State of project
 #### Done